jayminwest/project-mosaic-template/ai_docs/glossary.md

 ## Core Concepts

+### Configuration System
+A centralized system for managing product settings, theme customization, subscription plans, and feature flags, allowing for easy customization of the template for different product types.

 ### Micro-SaaS
 A software-as-a-service business that targets a niche market, is run by a small team (often just one person), and generates modest but sustainable revenue.